Borodin-Okounkov formula, string equation and topological solutions of Drinfeld-Sokolov hierarchies: Grassmannians and Toeplitz operators

 where

 \begin{dfn}[\cite{SW}] Given a point $W_\gamma\in \Gr^0$, the associated Sato--Segal--Wilson (SSW) tau function depending on $g\in G_+^a$ is defined as

 \end{dfn}

 The careful reader might observe that, since we are working on the setting of formal series, it is not clear if the determinants above are well defined.
-This problem can be fixed using the Szeg\"o--Widom theorem, as we did in \cite{CafassoWu1}.
+Nevertheless, thanks to the Theorem \ref{thmtaufunction} below, the determinants in \eqref{tauSSW} are identified with the Szeg\H{o}--Widom constant of an admissible loop, and hence well defined because of Remark \ref{traceclassremark}.